 The key is figuring out where to pitch your tent.

 As you probably already know, there are no official camping grounds or KOAs with nice bathrooms and running water in China.
 In fact, the idea is laughable to most Chinese people.

 In order to successfully camp in China, you have to know where to set up your tent.
-There are some places like the Great Wall where tour groups set up tent almost every night, but that isn’t the case for the other 99.9% of China (this is one reason why joining a tour group in China might add value).
+There are common places like the Great Wall, where tour groups set up tent almost every night.
+But this isn’t the case for the other 99.9% of China (unless you’re joining a registered China travel agency).

 Finding a spot to pitch your camping tent may seem daunting at first but really the rules are the same no matter where you try to camp in the world where there aren’t official camp grounds.

 Here are some thoughts on finding a good place to camp:

 Of course, before you can even set up tent you need to get your gear.

 Although the industry is still young, the camping market in China is growing at an unbelievable rate.